magic-wormhole/magic-wormhole/README.md

 ```$ pip install magic-wormhole```

+### OS X

+On OS X, you may need to install `pip` and
+run `$ xcode-select --install` to get GCC.

-Or on macOS with `homebrew`: `$ brew install magic-wormhole`
+Or with `homebrew`:

+`$ brew install magic-wormhole`

+### Linux
-On Debian/Ubuntu systems, you may first need `apt-get install python-pip
+On Debian/Ubuntu systems, you may first need:

-build-essential python-dev libffi-dev libssl-dev`.
-On Fedora it's `dnf
+`$ apt-get install python-pip build-essential python-dev libffi-dev libssl-dev`.

+On Fedora:

-install python-pip python-devel libffi-devel openssl-devel gcc-c++
+`$ dnf install python-pip python-devel libffi-devel openssl-devel gcc-c++
 libtool redhat-rpm-config`.
-On OS-X, you may need to install `pip` and
-run `xcode-select --install` to get GCC.
-On Windows, python2 may work
-better than python3.
-On older systems, `pip install --upgrade pip` may
-be necessary to get a version that can compile all the dependencies.

-If you get errors like `fatal error: sodium.h: No such file or directory` on
+Note: If you get errors like `fatal error: sodium.h: No such file or directory` on
 Linux, either use `SODIUM_INSTALL=bundled pip install magic-wormhole`, or try
 installing the `libsodium-dev` / `libsodium-devel` package.
 These work around
 a bug in pynacl which gets confused when the libsodium runtime is installed
 (e.g. `libsodium13`) but not the development package.

+### Windows

+On Windows, python2 may work
+better than python3.
+On older systems, `$ pip install --upgrade pip` may
+be necessary to get a version that can compile all the dependencies.

 Developers can clone the source tree and run `tox` to run the unit tests on
 all supported (and installed) versions of python: 2.7, 3.4, 3.5, and 3.6.